agdturner/mxg/README.md

 ### Update and redeploy
 - Changes need committing and pushing to the repository for deployment.
-- To deploy a branch called `branch1` to `https://agdturner.github.io/pwa-parcel-test/dist/branch1/`, edit the package.json file and change:
+- To deploy a branch called `branch1`, edit the `package.json` file and change:
 ```
   "targets": {
     "main": {